Khap: Criticism

 In recent times, the Khap system has attracted criticism from groups, citing the stark prejudice that such groups allegedly hold against others.
-The All India Democratic Women's Association has reported cases where the Khaps are alleged to have initiated threats of murder and violence to couples who marry outside of the circle.
+The All India Democratic Women's Association (AIDWA) has reported cases where the Khaps are alleged to have initiated threats of murder and violence to couples who marry outside of the circle.

 The Supreme Court of India has declared Khap Panchayats to be illegal because they often decree or encourage honour killings or other institutionalised atrocities against boys and girls of different castes and religions who wish to get married or have married.

-In a 2012 report to the Supreme Court, Raju Ramachandaran, a Senior Advocate appointed by the Court to assist it in public interest litigation actions against Khap Panchayats, called for the arrest of "self styled" decision makers and for proactive action by the police to protect the fundamental rights of the people.
-He also asked for the recommendations to be converted into directions applicable to all states and union territories of India until a law is enacted by the national parliament.
+In a 2012 report to the Supreme Court, Raju Ramachandran, a Senior Advocate appointed by the Court to assist it in public interest litigation actions against Khap Panchayats, called for the arrest of "self-styled" decision makers and for proactive action by the police to protect the fundamental rights of the people.
+He also asked for the recommendations to be converted into directions applicable to all states and union territories of India until a law is enacted by the federal parliament.

 Power and influence

-Despite the criticisms against this institution, it remains popular in some parts of India because, in its benign form, it resolves disputes and achieves social order with less time and resources,compared to the court system which is lengthier and expensive.
+Despite the criticisms against this institution, it remains popular in some parts of India because, in its benign form, it resolves disputes and achieves social order with less time and resources, compared to the court system which is lengthier and expensive.
 In addition, taking a case to court may result in community ire.

 Sometimes, the Indian government avoids a direct confrontation with the panchayat especially in rural areas.
 In some cases in Haryana, the police and locally elected leaders have supported the decisions of the khap panchayat.

+Former Delhi Chief Minister Arvind Kejriwal in an interview told that, there is no need to ban or intervene in Khap System because they are having their own cultural purpose.

 Om Prakash Chautala, the former Chief Minister of Haryana, said in 2004 that "whatever the panchayat decides is right."

-Om Prakash Dhankar, member of the BJP, said that khap panchayats "are a deciding factor in the electoral success of a candidate."
+Om Prakash Dhankar, member of the Bharatiya Janata Party (BJP), said that khap panchayats "are a deciding factor in the electoral success of a candidate."

+Prime Minister Narendra Modi recently paid tributes to former Palam 360 Khap chief Chaudhary Ramkaran Solanki on his fourth death anniversary and lauded the "Cancer Free Delhi Rural" campaign that was launched in his memory."I pay my tribute to respected Chaudhary Ramkaran Solanki ji on his fourth death anniversary.
+On this occasion, I was happy to know about the Cancer Free Delhi Rural programme organised by Chaudhary Surendra Solanki ji in his memory in Dwarka, Delhi.
+The work done by Chaudhary Ramkaran Solanki ji for the society and this effort to carry forward his ideals and values is commendable," a letter written by Modi.